musifahamran/FYP/README.md

 ## Usage

 ### Feature Extraction
-Feature Extraction can be done for
+Feature Extraction can be done for 8kHz and 16kHz .wav files
 ### Training/Finetuning
 The main training script is train_ser.py.